ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

-# CATopalian_Hydroponics
+# CATopalian_Organic_Hydroponics
 We make hydro easy.
 Check it out.
 I promise.

 ---

 # Principles of Hydroponics
 > 1. [Algae](src/principles_of_hydroponics/algae/algae.md)
-> You must block all light from hitting the nutrient solution or else Algae will destroy the roots fast!
+> We must block all light from hitting the nutrient solution or else Algae will destroy the roots fast!

 > 2. [Temperature](src/principles_of_hydroponics/temperature/temperature.md)
 > The plants REQUIRE a cool temperature for hydro to work efficiently!